-I once heard about forgiveness therapy for people who had unexplained illnesses and some doctors have confirmed that unforgiveness is linked to some diseases.
-It’s amazing how science often backs up what was written in scripture years ago.
+I once heard about a treatment called forgiveness therapy, for people who have unexplained illnesses and some doctors have confirmed that unforgiveness is linked to some diseases.
+It is amazing when science confirms what was written in scripture years ago.
 Although most scientists will not affirm scripture, we see traces of the truth in psychology and other medical disciplines.
+God revealed this to Daniel in the Old Testament and we see this manifesting today.
+“But you, Daniel, shut up the words and seal the book, until the time of the end.
+Many shall run to and fro, and knowledge shall increase” (Daniel 12:4).

-We bear with one another because we recognise our own frailties.
+God asks us to bear with one another because we recognise it is likely that we will offend others.
 We appreciate that we also have weaknesses and the capacity to make mistakes.
-And we acknowledge that despite our mistakes and failures that God has forgiven us.
-So as God forgives us, we extend that forgiveness to others.
+We have to acknowledge that despite our mistakes and failures that God has forgiven us.
+So as God forgives us, we extend that forgiveness to others. “bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive” (Colossians 3:13).

-God knows that the task of forgiveness is not an easy one which is why his advice to Peter was seventy times seven.
-Matthew 18:21-22 I cannot say that I always score great marks on the forgiveness test and it is a constant struggle to ensure that I stay in grace.
+God knows that the task of forgiveness is not an easy one which is why his advice to Peter was seventy times seven (Matthew 18:21-22).
+I cannot say that I always score great marks on the forgiveness test and it is a constant struggle to ensure that I stay in grace.
 We pray for those who persecute us because it is the only way to ensure that we do not harbour hate.
 If we hate and do not forgive then we are no better than the person who did wrong to us.
-Bitterness, hurt and hate is contagious and the only way to keep these poisons from getting inside of us and staying free is to forgive.
+Bitterness, hurt and hate are contagious and the only way to keep these poisons from getting inside of us and staying free is to forgive.